-The irregularities and fraud cases not only involve outsiders who are just customers, partners of the financial institutions or companies but also senior management as seen in some of the cases.
+The irregularities and fraud cases not only involve outsiders who are just customers, or partners of the financial institutions or companies but also senior management as seen in some of the cases.
 In this post, we discuss various different aspects associated with fraud risk management.

 Early Warning Signals

 Reserve Bank of India introduced a mechanism called Early Warning Signals (EWS) and Red Flagged Accounts (RFA) for the banks wherein it stated about 45 red flags.
-The concept of a Red Flagged Account (RFA) was introduced in the 2015 framework as an important step towards fraud risk control.
+The concept of a Red Flagged Account (RFA) was introduced in the 2015 framework as an important step toward fraud risk control.

 Red Flag Account